jupcan/osm-gps/README.md

 sudo apt-get install python3.6
 ```

-we are also using **lxml library** to represent the xml files data in a tree an then generate our own internal representation of it
+also using **lxml library** to represent the xml files data in a tree an then generate our own internal representation of it
 ```
 sudo apt-get install python3-lxml
 ```